peterszarvas94/go-templ-blog-template/content/2024/05/01/example.md

 > > ...by using additional greater-than signs right next to each other...
 > >
 > > > ...or with spaces between arrows.

+## Alerts

+> [!NOTE]
+> Highlights information that users should take into account, even when skimming.

+> [!TIP]
+> Optional information to help a user be more successful.

+> [!IMPORTANT]
+> Crucial information necessary for users to succeed.

+> [!WARNING]
+> Critical content demanding immediate user attention due to potential risks.

+> [!CAUTION]
+> Negative potential consequences of an action.

 ## Lists